KakwiriStephen/HomeSmart/README.md

+#HomeSmart
-landing page project that demonstrates the capabilities of Tailwind by showcasing its design and layout features.
+Llanding page project that demonstrates the capabilities of Tailwind by showcasing its design and layout features.